Things Bad Bosses Do That Make Good Employees Quit

 Good managers are constantly looking for ways to challenge their employees.
 If you nudge someone out of their comfort zone just a little, they will find they have talents they didn’t know they possessed.
 Leaving someone to do the same repetitive job will lead them to grow bored and resentful that they are never given a chance to move on to something more challenging.

 Creativity Isn’t Nurtured

 The majority of good employees love to indulge their creativity.
 If new solutions can be found for old problems, they’re worth exploring.
 Stifling employees’ creativity sends a signal that management doesn’t care how the job gets done, as long as its done.
 That can lead to sloppy work and even bigger problems.

 No Intellectual Challenges

 Setting mundane goals with no chance to expand beyond one’s comfort zone is not only boring, it’s insulting.
 If a manager chooses not to leverage an employee’s intellect, he or she will feel marginalized.
 Talented and intelligent people demand to be challenged.
 If they’re not, they won’t be happy stamping out widgets for a living; they’ll move on to a position that will give them what they want.

 The best way to retain top talent in your organization is to ensure that these people want to work for you.
-If you’re tired of the revolving door, try online training to help mend bad managerial habits, and start some positive new ones.
+If you’re tired of the revolving door, try online personal development training to help mend bad managerial habits, and start some positive new ones.
 Visit Coggno.com now for more information or try our free LMS service.